nptnl/babys-first-neural-network/readme.md

 Because my modified addition basically runs $f(x) = \max(-127, x)$ and $f(x) = \min(127, x)$.
 But maybe I need more.
 I don't know.
-For now, I just added some comments to the code so it's more readable.

 ### Day 7: